zhiwu-huang/SPDNet/README.md

 Thanks to Alireza Davoudi, there is another Python implementation for SPDNet at https://github.com/adavoudi/spdnet

+A direct extension of our SPDNet for facial emotion recognition is published by CVPR workshop 2018, with the code being available at https://github.com/d-acharya/CovPoolFER

 ## How to Cite <a name="How-to-Cite"></a>
 If you find this project helpful, please consider citing us as follows: